zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 The Gateway routes a request only to an instance that provides the specified major version of the API.
 The `/api/` prefix is used for REST APIs.
 The prefix `/ui/` applies to web UIs and the prefix `/ws/` applies to WebSockets.

 Additional routing can be implemented using a Zuul pre-filter.
+For more information about how to implement a Zuul filter, see [Router and Filter: Zuul](https://cloud.spring.io/spring-cloud-netflix/multi/multi__router_and_filter_zuul.html)

 The URL format expected by the API Gateway is: